How can we be wholly illuminated on our job, in our marriage, and with our families and friends?

 After he left, I was exhausted and a tad anxious, but I was prepared to try and rest until he returned.
 If you’ve ever spent much time in a hospital, you know it’s challenging to get any rest with pain, nurses coming in and out, beeping IV’s, as well as bathroom help, and so forth.
 On my second return to this hospital, I had some of the best nurses I’ve ever come in contact with.
 However, there was one that seemed explicitly handcrafted for me.
 I’ll call her Daffodil.

 I’m fast asleep, and around 8 pm, I hear my door open.
 I turn, sleepy-eyed, and look up at this woman who has just entered my room.
-She is tall– with a smile that made her eyes twinkle like stars in the night.
+She is tall– with a smile that made her eyes shine.
 She did not walk but seemed to sashay around the room in ballet slippers, softly checking this and that.

 “I’m sorry Mrs. Manning; I’ll make a note that you’re an early sleeper so that I won’t disturb your rest.”